 In the 1840s the land now known as California was a Mexican territory with ~8,000 non-natives living within its realm.
-Eventually, the treaty ending the Mexican-American war would cede the territory of California over to the US in 1848.
+Eventually, the Treaty of Guadalupe Hidalgo ending the Mexican-American war would cede the territory of California over to the US in 1848.

 Almost all were there in hopes of finding gold and striking it rich.
 Others were merchants that showed up to capitalize and supply the influx of people in the boom towns and cities that appeared.